Dear Bankruptcy Adviser,

 *Note: Alaska is not recognized as a community property state but allows couples to opt in to a community property relationship.

-That being said, I haven't seen creditors go after the spouse unless that spouse also signed on the account -- not just as an authorized user.
-As I state above, you are legally liable if you live in a community property state and then incurred the debt during your marriage, but in many cases the creditor would rather just charge off the account and go after those people who own the account outright.
+That being said, I haven’t seen creditors go after the spouse unless that spouse also signed on the account — not just as an authorized user.
+As I say above, you are legally liable if you live in a community property state and then racked up the debt during your marriage, but in many cases the creditor would rather just charge off the account and go after those people who own the account outright.

 Why is the card showing up on my credit report?

-Experian, one of the three major credit reporting bureaus along with Equifax and TransUnion, automatically removes any authorized user account that contains negative payment history.
+Experian, 1 of the 3 major credit reporting bureaus along with Equifax and TransUnion, automatically removes any authorized user account that contains negative payment history.
 Equifax and TransUnion report positive and negative history until you have the account removed.

 Can I get the account removed?

-Call the company and see whether you can remove the account verbally or whether you must make the request in writing.
-You can still use the account even after removing it from your credit report unless you would also like to take your name off the account.
+Call the company and see whether you can erase the account verbally or whether you must make the request in writing.
+You can still use the account even after removing it from your credit report unless you would also like to remove your name from the account.

 Hopefully this answer relieves some stress.
-As you are learning, you must always handle your credit with the greatest of care.
+As you are learning, you must always manage your credit with the greatest of care.